azfar-imtiaz/PayPulse-Cloud/README.md

 # PayPulse-Cloud
 This repository contains the Cloud backend for the PayPulse app.
 The backend for this app is developed in AWS and maintained using Terraform.

-PayPulse is an iOS app that fetches invoices from a Gmail inbox, parses them, and presents invoice information and statistics.
+PayPulse is an iOS app that fetches invoices from a Gmail inbox using OAuth 2.0 authentication, parses them, and presents invoice information and statistics.
 The GitHub link to the PayPulse app can be found [here](https://github.com/azfar-imtiaz/PayPulse).

 ## Cloud Architecture Diagram